 Fund at least five local demonstration projects to local jurisdictions and/or nonprofit organizations.
-Funds could be used for restoration and enhancement of urban wetlands, streams, riparian corridors, and wildlife habitat. demonstration projects will leverage additional funds for enhancement and restoration of wetlands, streams, and riparian A 50 percent local match is required.
-The match. may be in cash or in-kind.
-At least one project should be in each of the four metropolitan counties and the city of portland.
+Funds could be used for restoration and enhancement of urban wetlands, streams, riparian corridors, and wildlife habitat.
+The demonstration projects will leverage additional funds for enhancement and restoration of wetlands, streams, and riparian corridors.
+A 50 percent local match is required.
+The match may be in cash or in-kind.
+At least one project should be in each of the four metropolitan counties and the city of Portland.

-While the amount of funds is not large, the demonstration projects will increase public awareness and generate support as well as increase its for the Greenspaces Program, credibility as a cooperative regional program.
+While the amount of funds is not large, the demonstration projects will increase public awareness and generate support for the Greenspaces Program, as well as increase its credibility as a cooperative regional program.